aiyengar2/k8s-docs/docs/provisioning/provisioning.md

 - The `bootstrap` Secret, which contains the script necessary to install `rancher/system-agent` onto the node.
 This secret is ephemeral and will be deleted once the `Machine` is provisioned
 - The `machine-plan`, which contains the expected plan (configuration) for `rancher/system-agent` process running on each machine.
 This secret will always exist for every `Machine` managed by your management cluster, is kept up-to-date by Rancher controllers watching the `RKEControlPlane` CR for the cluster, and is constantly watched by the `rancher/system-agent` running on the Node

+### Stage 5: RKE2 Planner fills in `machine-plan` Secret

-### Stage 5: Rancher Infrastructure Provider provisions and bootstraps machines
+### Stage 6: Rancher Infrastructure Provider provisions and bootstraps machines

 On seeing the creation of the `<Infrastructure>Machine`, Rancher will translate the `.spec` of the `<Infrastructure>Machine` into arguments for a [`rancher/machine`](https://github.com/rancher/machine) Job, [as described above](#how-does-provisioning-v2-use-ranchermachine-to-provision-infrastructure).